Fifty-one years ago, Huntington, West Virginia, was home to what has been called the worst disaster in United States sports history.

 The first step in doing so was identifying a new head coach, and the board ended up hiring Jack Lengyel from the College of Wooster in Ohio.
 Along with fellow coach Red Dawson, Lengyel was able to field a team in the 1971 season, winning two games that year, beating Xavier on a last-second touchdown and Bowling Green.

 In 2006, a movie was made documenting the tragedy and its repercussions.
-“We Are Marshall” starred Matthew McConaughey as Jack Lengyel and Matthew Fox as Red Dawson, focusing on the rebuilding of the football team.
+"We Are Marshall" starred Matthew McConaughey as Jack Lengyel and Matthew Fox as Red Dawson and Anthony Mackie as Nate Ruffin, focusing on the rebuilding of the football team.
+If you haven't seen it, it's on Netflix and we highly recommend it.

-Just ahead of the 50-year anniversary of the Marshall University crash last year, former Marshall defensive backs coach Frank Loria was honored in Clarksburg, West Virginia, at the Clarksburg History Museum, where he was posthumously awarded a key to the city.
+Just ahead of the 50-year anniversary of the Marshall University crash in 2020, former Marshall defensive backs coach Frank Loria was honored in Clarksburg, West Virginia, at the Clarksburg History Museum, where he was posthumously awarded a key to the city.

-Last year, Marshall players took the field on the 50th anniversary of the plane crash where they kicked off (and won) their home game against Middle Tennessee State in what was an emotional matchup during the coronavirus pandemic and COVID-19 outbreak.
+In 2020, Marshall players took the field on the 50th anniversary of the plane crash where they kicked off (and won) their home game against Middle Tennessee State in what was an emotional matchup during the coronavirus pandemic.
+That same year, the school also honored 39 of the students who died with posthumous degrees.
+That included 36 football players.

-Marshall’s plane crash may have happened 51 years ago, but it — and the lives lost on board such as the Marshall football team players, coaching staff and everyone else — will never be forgotten.
+Marshall's plane crash may have happened 52 years ago, but it — and the lives lost on board such as the Marshall football team players, coaching staff and everyone else — will never be forgotten.
+And the Marshall community has made it their mission to make sure that no one ever does.

 This post was originally published on November 13, 2020.